crawfordwynnes/overloadedargs/_posts/2022-12-22-marshal-and-serialization.markdown

 ### Other formats

-Other programming languages have a vaguely similar idea of outputting objects to STDIO so they can be read directly as objects in other programs, for example by redirecting input with `|` which saves disk space.
+Other programming languages have a vaguely similar idea of outputting objects to STDIO so they can be read directly as objects in other programs, for example by redirecting output with `|` which saves disk space.
 This kind of pattern is following the Unix philosophy of writing small modular programs.
 However unless your doing something extremely low level then I think it would make more sense to choose an alternative format to serialize to, this could be anything from JSON, XML, TSV, YAML or CSON and many others.

 ---